MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/add-a-search-box-to-your-intranet-site.md

 </apex:page>
 ```

-To add the VisualForce component to your SalesForce homepage:
+To add the Visualforce component to your SalesForce homepage:
 1. Go to your SalesForce homepage, `https://Instance-Name.lightning.force.com/lightning/page/home`.
-1. Select the Gear icon, then Edit Page.
+1. Select the Gear icon, then **Edit Page**.
-1. Select the + (plus) icon anywhere on the Homepage to add the VisualForce component there.
+1. Select the + (plus) icon anywhere on the Homepage to add the Visualforce component there.
-1. On the left side, select VisualForce.
-On the right side, select the VisualForce Page Name you created earlier.
+1. On the left side, select Visualforce.
+On the right side, select the Visualforce Page Name you created earlier.
 1. Add a label and **Save**.
 On your SalesForce Homepage, the search box you created should appear.